-Vocal Tai Chi is a form of freestyle singing that is rooted in principles and basic practice of Tai Chi and has been uniquely developed by composer-vocalist Jenni Roditi.
+Vocal Tai Chi is a form of freestyle singing that is rooted in principles, basic practice and philosophy of Tai Chi, Meditation and how this applies to Vocal Improvisation.It has been uniquely developed by composer-vocalist Jenni Roditi.

 VTC offers a new place for people to enter into a genuine creative and healing process from wherever they are along the path of music, voice, improvisation, breath, body and energy.
 Attending workshops is a good entry point for discovering the work.